taiki1frsh/superfluid-mars/README.md

 The nature of these tokens is very similar to that of $OSMO, which is provided as liquidity in constant product AMM pools but is practically unexchangeable due to being in a price range where no trades can occur.
 Based on this, I believe that it is possible and beneficial to create a staking state for some of the $OSMO collateral in the Mars Protocol through a mechanism similar to Superfluid Staking.

 But, beyond that, this attempt is not limited to the Mars Protocol.
 The goal is to create a mechanism that can be applied to any lending protocol on Osmosis.
 In other words, it is a mechanism that can be applied to any token that is provided as collateral in a lending protocol on Osmosis.

+### User flow

+1. Deposit $OSMO to Mars Red-Bank
+1. Get mOSMO, wihtout borrowing any tokens
+1. Send tx contain `Bond` msg of the `superfluid-msomo` contract to stake OSMO using unutilized mOSMO (OSMO collateral on Red-Bank)
+1. The amount of mOSMO which you staked is freezed and you can't use it for borrowing and transfer it
+1. Send tx contains `ClaimReward` to claim the reward of staking (this can be changed to the automatic distribution)
+1. Send tx contains `Unbond` to exit staking
+1. After the unbonding period, you can get your mOSMO back by sending tx contains `Claim` msg

 ## Core Designs